Where do you want to travel?

 Brazil’s sheer size and population means that Portuguese is actually the dominant language in terms of number of speakers.
 Don’t you learn something new every day.

 220V, 50Hz is the standard.
 One that has almost endless exceptions though.
-Bring an external battery pack to power your devices or get by on a wing and a prayer.
+Bring an to power your devices or get by on a wing and a prayer.
 I’ve never had a long trip in South America that hasn’t screwed up my phone battery yet.
 Small price to pay though.

 I talked about the importance of a universal travel adapter above so I won’t bore you with all that again.
 Just get one.